People who struggle with mental health often have the most difficult time finding and maintaining a job.

 Some people with bipolar disorder may actually shine true in customer service.
 However, if you also struggle with social anxiety, you’ll likely find customer service to be a nightmare.

-People with mental health are often vulnerable to receiving the emotions of those around them. ² If you’re always around upset customers, there’s a good chance this can have an effect on you.
+People with mental health are often vulnerable to receiving the emotions of those around them. ² As a result, being around upset customers can have an effect on you.

 Nursing

-Even if the sight of blood doesn’t make you squeamish, nursing comes with a number of difficulties most people don’t consider.
+Even if the sight of blood doesn’t make you squeamish, nursing comes with several difficulties most people don’t consider.
 For example, you’ll be required to work long shifts often late into the night.

 You also have to consider what it’s like to be in an environment that focuses on the sick and chronically ill.
-How will an environment as such inhibit your mental health?
+How will this kind of environment inhibit your mental health?

 Social Worker